vondrakt/nanopore-read-annotation/README.md

 Output `cummulative_bining_table` contains four columns: summed lengths for intact arrays, summed length for truncated arrays and two more columns for the frequncy of occurence for intact and truncated arrays within each bin.
 Each row represents one bin.
-Each group has it's own cumulative length table.
+Each repeat has it's own cumulative length table.

 Example of binned table: